yegor256/blog/_posts/2015/jul/2015-07-21-hourly-pay-modern-slavery.md

 What is freedom, then?
 How should a free man make money?

+{% quote A free man sells results, not time %}

 A free man sells the **results of his work**.
 A free man cleans someone's house and bills him when the work is done.
 A free man drives passengers from the airport to their home and bills them when they get there.